 Traditional “weed wisdom” states that anxiety patients should stay away from sativa-heavy strains.
 Since sativas are often associated with head-rush effects, they could exacerbate anxiety symptoms like racing thoughts, heart palpitations, or paranoia.
 So, if you’re prone to anxiety, it’s a safe bet to avoid sativa dominant cultivars—at least until you have some experience smoking cannabis.

 That being said, there are some cases where sativa strains could be useful for anxiety sufferers.
-For instance, many high-CBD sativa strains like Lifter don’t carry a significant risk of psychosis.
+For instance, many high-CBD sativa strains don’t carry a significant risk of psychosis.
 Indeed, a strain’s THC-to-CBD ratio often tells users more about a strain’s effects than its indica-to-sativa percentage.

 Unlike THC, CBD doesn’t bind directly with the brain’s CB1 receptors.
 Instead, CBD seems to ramp up the production of the mood-altering endocannabinoid anandamide.
 Interestingly, CBD also appears to block THC signaling in the brain, which further reduces THC’s psychoactive potential.